AntoineLuciano/Insufficient-Gibbs-Sampling/README.md

 The `InsufficientGibbs` package offers functionalities for sampling from posterior parameters when only robust and insufficient statistics of the data are available.
-A comprehensive explanation of the underlying theory can be found in the associated paper on arXiv https://arxiv.org/abs/2307.14973.
+A comprehensive explanation of the underlying theory can be found in the associated paper on the [arXiv](https://arxiv.org/abs/2307.14973).
 Additionally, the code responsible for generating all figures presented in the paper is located in the `figures` folder.

 ## Table of contents
  [Abstract](#abstract) • [Install](#install) • [Tutorial](#tutorial) • [Examples](#examples) • [Add new distributions/models](#how-to-add-new-distributions-and-models)